gvp-study/FCND-Estimation-CPP/FCND-Estimation-CPP.md

 Up to this point, we have been working with a controller that has been relaxed to work with an estimated state instead of a real state.
 So now, you will see how well your controller performs and de-tune your controller accordingly.

+I replaced all the QuadControl.cpp functions with the code I made for the FCND-Controller-CPP project.
+I confirmed that the pass criterion of < 1m was met as with the original code.

 1. Replace `QuadController.cpp` with the controller you wrote in the last project.

 2. Replace `QuadControlParams.txt` with the control parameters you came up with in the last project.